nesaku/BiblioReads/README.md

 ### Redirector

-You can use the [Redirector](https://github.com/einaregilsson/Redirector) extension to redirect Goodreads links to BiblioReads with the configuration below (_Note:_ You can replace `biblioreads.ml` with any instance url):
+You can use the [Redirector](https://github.com/einaregilsson/Redirector) extension to redirect Goodreads links to BiblioReads with the configuration below (_Note:_ You can replace `biblioreads.ml` with any instance URL):

 #### To Redirect Book Pages: